Cost of LivingUpdated May 2026

-For Bellingham households earning a median of $50K per year, cost of living falls within a comfortable range for most budgets.
-At $2,360 to $5,192, this smaller city trends below national prices by roughly 6%.
+For Bellingham households earning a median of $50K per year, cost of living is a noticeable but manageable cost.
+At $3,497 to $5,741, this smaller city trends modestly above national prices by about 10%.

 Here's what the data doesn't capture about Bellingham: it's a city where the Nextdoor app has become the de facto price-check tool for every home service.
 The economy here features a state-capital economy where government employment provides a stable floor beneath private-sector volatility, which ripples into service pricing across the board.
 Mild temperatures keep utility costs moderate, but the high cost of environmental compliance adds to construction and renovation budgets.
 For cost of living, these local dynamics matter more than any national trend line.